-In accordance with section 153A of the POEO Act, Snowy Hydro is required to prepare and maintain a Pollution Incident Response Management Plan (PIRMP).
+In accordance with section 153A of the POEO Act, Snowy Hydro as the holder of an EPL is required to prepare and maintain a Pollution Incident Response Management Plan (PIRMP).
 Compliance with the requirements to prepare and maintain PIRMP is certified in the Annual Return.
 The external version of the PIRMP is accessible through the following link.